Omicron: The Canadians' match was played behind closed doors

 Given the surge in COVID-19 cases in the region, Montreal Canadiens received a request from Quebec Public Health late this afternoon to play tonight’s game against the Philadelphia Flyers behind closed doors, without supporters at the Bell Center.
 We have accepted this request to ensure the health and safety of our supporters and our communities.
 An update on Saturday’s game against the Boston Bruins will be provided tomorrow. [vendredi]Written by, in a press release.

-The Canadian managed to curb his losing streak, the longest of the season, to seven.
+The Canadian managed to brake Seven losses in a row, the longest of the season.

 Additionally, Laval Rocket has announced that its match against the Providence Bruins scheduled for Friday night will take place, but behind closed doors.
 The team’s next home game is December 29, at which time Place Bell will have a maximum capacity of 50%.